afedynak/baard_study_TRLLD/README.md

 Scripts contained here include analysis of data from IRL-GRey, OPTIMUM, and OPTNEURO, used for development and evaluation of the BAARD tool.
 This work is funded in part by the National Institute of Mental Health [grant numbers R01MH114970, R01MH114969, R01MH114981, R01MH114966, R01MH114980, UG3MH137353]; and the Patient-Centered Outcomes Research Institute (PCORI) [award number TRD-1511-33321].

-NIH Project: 1UG3MH137353-01
+NIH Project: 1UG3MH137353-01<br>
 https://reporter.nih.gov/search/Ot-rVrV750CHAHTHP7az_A/project-details/10954667

-This pipeline is under active development, for question please contact Amber at Amber.Fedynak@camh.ca
+This pipeline is under active development, for questions please contact Amber at Amber.Fedynak@camh.ca